nikkiricks/Node_Bots/README.md

 ## The Tech Inspiration

-I was listening to the [Code Newbie Podcast](https://www.codenewbie.org/podcast) episode about [node bots](https://www.codenewbie.org/podcast/how-do-you-build-a-robot-in-javascript) with [Rachel White](http://rachelisaweso.me/) and was inspired as she was saying how simple it was to start building robots if you knew javascript.
-Which was felt accessible to me at the time because it was the first programming language that I had first picked up when learning how to code.
+I was listening to the [Code Newbie Podcast](https://www.codenewbie.org/podcast) episode about [node bots](https://www.codenewbie.org/podcast/how-do-you-build-a-robot-in-javascript) with [Rachel White](http://rachelisaweso.me/) and was inspired as she was saying how simple it was to start building robots if you were familiar with javascript.
+Which felt accessible to me at the time because it was the first programming language that I picked up when learning how to code.

 ## The Real Life Inspiration

-One day, when leaving my daughters with a new babysitter, my oldest, who was 6 at the time was really nervous about it and didn’t want us to go.
+One day, when leaving my kids with a new babysitter, my oldest, who was 6 at the time was really nervous about it and didn’t want us to go.
 Before the babysitter came, I told her that we could create a secret password to pass through the babysitter without him knowing.
 I said that we could tell the babysitter that my partner and I were going to go grocery shopping and my daughter was going to think about the type of fruit she was wanting us pick up.
 But the secret password was, that if she was having a really hard time and needed us to come home she could tell the babysitter to text us saying she wanted “bananas” (a fruit my daughter doesn’t like) but if she was having a great time and didn’t need us to come home she could text us and say she wanted “kiwi” (one of my daughters favorite fruit).

 Bad time = “bananas” Good time = “kiwi”

 ## How tech and life came together

-This interaction inspired me to think, what if I could have left my daughter with some kind of a device so that she could text me with an emoji how she was doing as opposed to going through the babysitter?
+This interaction inspired me to think, what if I could have left my daughter with a simple device that could text me an emoji how she was feeling as opposed to going through the babysitter?
 Maybe the two options could be :smiley: or :cry:?

 So the idea of the **Sloane Phone** was born.